tmpfs/trucks/packages/trucks-compiler/README.md

 public getResolver(scheme)
 ```

-Get the resolver class for a given scheme.
+Get the resolver class for a given protocol.

 If the scheme is invalid (false) then a default scheme is returned, if no
 default scheme has been registered the return value is `null`.